Congo Red Stain Set, Bennhold, Amyloid

 Coplin Jar, Plastic Part 5184 (for microwave modification)

-For storage requirements and expiration date refer to individual bottle labels.
+For storage requirements and expiration date refer to individual product labels.

 APPLICATION:

-Newcomer Supply Congo Red Stain Set, Bennhold, Amyloid, with included microwave modification, is used for identifying extraneous protein deposits in amyloidosis, as well as minute amounts of amyloid.
-The use of polarizing lenses is an essential technique for visualizing amyloid positive areas and/or to confirm negativity.
+Newcomer Supply Congo Red Stain Set, Bennhold, Amyloid, with included microwave modification, is used for identifying extraneous protein deposits in amyloidosis.
+The use of polarizing lenses is essential for visualizing amyloid positive areas or confirm negativity.

 METHOD: